rjwthree/TIMSS_PIRLS/README.md

 # Sex Differences in TIMSS 2015 Math
-These are the most recently released data on 4th and 8th grade math exams from the quadrennial Trends in International Mathematics and Science Study (TIMSS).
+These are the most recently released data on math exams from the quadrennial Trends in International Mathematics and Science Study (TIMSS) of 4th and 8th grade students.

+The script proceeds as follows:

+(1) Read and Format Data

+(2) Weighted User-defined Functions

-The script proceeds as follows: (1) reading and formatting data; (2) weighted user-defined functions; (3) a variety of effect sizes expressing sex differences in central tendency, in variability, and in the tails; (4) effect sizes adjusted for age; (5) standard error and confidence interval calculations; and (6) writing a compilation of results as a csv file.
+(3) A variety of effect sizes expressing sex differences in central tendency, in variability, and in the tails.
+Scores are then controlled for age and effect sizes are recalculated.

+(4) Standard Errors and Confidence Intervals

+(5) Summary and output

 The data are complex for two reasons: (1) each student responds to only a subset of all questions, so each student is given five imputed scores, also known as plausible values (PVs); and (2) the sampling procedures employ clustering and stratification, so a jackknife method is needed to compute standard errors.
 Due to the first point standard errors incorporate not only sampling variance but also imputation variance.
 The sampling design also means that each student is assigned their own weight.
 The data files are designed for SPSS and SAS and are analyzed almost exclusively as such.

+Effect sizes were selected (or created) to be robust, intuitive and useful.
+They examine sex differences throughout the distribution, not just at the center.
+Common effect sizes (e.g., Cohen's d) were also used.
+An attitude of 'multiverse analysis' was used: when multiple reasonable analyses exist, they are all conducted so that the sensitivity of substantive conclusions to specific analytic choices can be observed.

 Ratios are log-transformed to place them on a linear scale.